2d1ff1cult/cadrille/data/README.md

-Ensure *git-lsf* is installed and *git clone* the datasets from our :hugs: HuggingFace.
+Ensure *git-lfs* is installed and *git clone* the datasets from our :hugs: HuggingFace.

+### prepare_data.py, which makes pickles, MUST be edited to use the NeurIPS11092 dataset!!!

 - DeepCAD [test](https://huggingface.co/datasets/maksimko123/deepcad_test_mesh).
 Meshes are produced by official DeepCAD [script](https://github.com/ChrisWu1997/DeepCAD/blob/master/dataset/json2pc.py) and normalized to the unit cube.
 - Fusion360 [test](https://huggingface.co/datasets/maksimko123/fusion360_test_mesh).
 Meshes are downloaded from [link](https://github.com/AutodeskAILab/Fusion360GalleryDataset/blob/master/docs/reconstruction.md#traintest-split) and normalized to unit cube.